The Watchdog Film Festival is all about celebrating quality film-making on topics of social and societal importance.

 Attendance at the event will be free for cast and crew of submitted films and winners will be featured on our Facebook page, on our website, and on twitter.

 Anyone attending this film festival will learn a lot from the content of the screened films as well as network with other filmmakers and industry professionals.
-Prizes will be awarded on the night and shortlisted nominees will be contacted early 2018.

 This will be a great event!